giovanesouza/BrStore/README.md

 # BrStore

-Branch com a implementação da lógica (JS) no sistema.
+Branch com a implementação do consumo de APIs no sistema.